anaangelescu/Analytics-for-Flight-Delays-with-Deep-Learning-techniques/README.md

 * **Performance:** The LSTM model achieved higher overall accuracy on the unbalanced dataset, but balancing improved recall for delayed flights at the cost of overall accuracy.
 * **Next Steps:** Hyperparameter tuning, advanced feature engineering, and incorporating additional external factors (e.g., real-time weather APIs).

----

-*Prepared as part of Module 7 coursework on Prescriptive Analytics.*